-For general-interest titles the publicity and advertising manager will send advance reading copies (referred to as “galleys”) to reviewers approximately four months prior to a book’s publication date.
+For selected general-interest titles, the publicity and advertising manager will send advance reading copies (referred to as “galleys”) to reviewers approximately four months prior to a book’s publication date.

 The press often sends advance copies to book-trade publications, such as Publishers Weekly, Kirkus Reviews, and Library Journal, and to general interest publications that require advance copies.
 Key bookstores will also receive galleys.

-The publicity and advertising manager will send copies of printed, published books to a number of reviewers four to six weeks before the publication date, using author information form suggestions and information contained in the publicity database of journals, magazines, newspapers, and other national and regional media, and freelance writers.
+The publicity and advertising manager will send copies of printed, published books to a number of reviewers three to four weeks before the publication date, using author information form suggestions and information contained in the publicity database of journals, magazines, newspapers, and other national and regional media, and freelance writers.

-As a courtesy, publicity staff will send authors copies of reviews garnered by efforts mentioned above, immediately following their publication.
+As a courtesy, the publicity and advertising manager will send authors copies of reviews garnered by efforts mentioned above, immediately following their publication.

 Texas A&M University Press will distribute two seasonal catalogs per year.
 Catalogs distributed to media will include a reviewer’s checklist, giving editors and reviewers an opportunity to preview the list and use it to request copies of books that they will consider for review.

-Publicity staff will pitch the season’s books during appointments with media contacts, follow up on requests for review copies and author interviews, target pitches to radio, tv and other media as appropriate, and offer guidance to authors for conducting their own publicity efforts.
+The publicity and advertising manager will pitch books to media contacts, follow up on requests for review copies and author interviews, target pitches to radio, tv and other media as appropriate, and offer guidance to authors for conducting their own publicity efforts.

 Promo Blurbs on Jackets

-Authors are responsible for making initial contact with potential endorsers to supply prepublication quotes (commonly referred to as “blurbs) for the back cover of their book.
+Authors will work with the publicity and advertising manager to develop a list of potential endorsers and make initial contact with potential endorsers to supply prepublication quotes (commonly referred to as “blurbs) for the back cover of their book.